vrandall66/front-end-submissions-public/1705/mod-4/byob/Laura-Caroselli.md

 let token = request.headers.authorization || request.body.token || request.query.token;
 ```

-* I'd move this [checkQuery](70-76) function out into a helper file.
+* I'd move this [checkQuery](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L70-L76) function out into a helper file.
 It's a little weird to be defining it and then calling in right away on the next line.
 You're also using it in multiple places, so it would be good to cut down on that duplication.

-* I don't necessarily agree with returning a 404 [here](82).
+* I don't necessarily agree with returning a 404 [here](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L82).
 A 404 means nothing exists at that particular endpoint, and usually signifies that someone entered an incorrect URL.
 In this case, the endpoint is correct, and a resource *does* happen to exist there, it's just an empty array.

-* I wouldn't put linebreaks between your [.thens](137) and [.catches](144).
+* I wouldn't put linebreaks between your [.thens](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L144) and [.catches](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L137).
 It breaks up the flow of the promise and makes it more difficult to read because now they look like separate, isolated operations rather than a single promise.

+* You should get rid of this double 'id' in the [endpoint](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L265) to maintain RESTful URLs.
+This should be `/api/v1/pokemon/:id`

+* Partial updates shouldn't [require](https://github.com/lcaroselli/Poke150-api/blob/master/server.js#L212-L219) the user to pass in all the parameters.
+A `PATCH` should allow me to just update a single property value, like the attack_power, rather than having to pass in the entire object.

 ### Workflow